T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ------------------------

 Links with URL parameters, targeting to the local website, are typically SIP encoded.
-Instead of transferring the parameter as part of the URL, only one uniqe GET parameter 's' is appended at the link.
-The parameter 's' is uniq (equal to a timestamp) for the user.
+Instead of transferring the parameter as part of the URL, only one unique GET parameter 's' is appended at the link.
+The parameter 's' is unique (equal to a timestamp) for the user.
 Assigned variables are stored as a part of the PHP user session on the server.
-Two users might have the same value of parameter 's', but the content is completely independet.
+Two users might have the same value of parameter 's', but the content is completely independent.

 Variables needed by Typo3 remains on the link and are not 'sip-encoded'.